Aquila’s Alternating Wheelchair Cushion Therapy: Understand the Science

 This cushion does not, cannot, and will not ever alternate pressure by itself.
 Static wheelchair cushions, like those on the right, requires each user to distribute their own pressure by performing weight shifts, pressure lifts, tilts etc.

 The video to the left is a dramatization of one possible internal layout of an Aquila wheelchair cushion.
-The 2 sets of air bladders alternate in a checkerboard fashion while, in this instance, the center of the cushion is offloaded.
-While each Aquila wheelchair cushion has 2 sets of internal air bladders, each cushion has its own unique bladder layout.
-Based on the information provided on your order form, our technicians will design a unique cushion just for you.
+The 2 sets of air bladders alternate in a checkerboard fashion while, in this instance, the center of the wheelchair cushion is offloaded.
+While each Aquila alternating wheelchair cushion has 2 sets of internal air bladders, each cushion has its own unique bladder layout.
+Based on the information provided on your order form, our technicians will design a unique wheelchair cushion just for you.
 This cushion will have its own unique number, size and shapes of air bladders as well as a custom offload.